 You will know the spices are ready when they smell rich and get slightly darker in color.
 They will be super aromatic as soon as they hit the pan, but wait just a tad longer and that aroma will fill the air as the spices brown.
 The goal is to roast them all the way thru, not just on the surface, but again without burning.
 That usually takes just minutes, you may hear a little popping sound as the “whole” spices are roasting.

-whole spices are typically preferred over ground for roasting, that because whole spices better retain their natural oils & so contain more flavor to release when they are heated or ground.
+Whole spices are typically preferred over ground for roasting, that because whole spices better retain their natural oils & so contain more flavor to release when they are heated or ground.
 You can roast ground spices too, just keep in mind that it will take only seconds before they are done.

 Some cooks like to roast different spices separately, because they take different amounts of time to roast.
 Since you are relying on the aroma to let you know how the roasting is coming along you will do that best with separate batches.
-Others like to toast various spices at once, like a blend of spices you are using for a particular recipe. if blending you want to start with the spice that needs the longest cooking time first then add the others in order of how fast they roast.
+Others like to toast various spices at once, like a blend of spices you are using for a particular recipe.
+If blending, you want to start with the spice that needs the longest cooking time first then add the others in order of how fast they roast.
 That may take some experience by doing till you get super comfortable trying and knowing this, as I say experience is the best teacher.
 If you are adding ground spices to whole spices add those just before your are done.

-Cooling & grinding: once your spices are roasted move them from the pan to a bowl or plate to cool if you leave them in the pan they will keep cooking.
+Once your spices are roasted move them from the pan to a bowl or plate to cool if you leave them in the pan they will keep cooking.
 To grind the cooled spices you can use a mortar & pestle or a spice grinder, coffee grinder roasted spices are much easier to grind than un-roasted ones.

 You get the best flavor when the spices are used immediately but you can store most in a covered jar for a few weeks without too much deterioration.